SystemsApproach/tcpcc/design.rst

 in throughput or an increase in latency or jitter.
-Intuitively, if the amount of harm caused by flows using a new mechanism B on flows using existing mechanism A is within a bound derived from how much harm A-managed flows cause other A-managed flows, we can consider B deployable alongside A without harm.
+Intuitively, if the amount of harm caused by flows using a new mechanism B on flows using existing mechanism A is within a bound derived from how much harm A-managed flows cause to other A-managed flows, we can consider B deployable alongside A without harm.
 Ware goes on to propose concrete measures of acceptable harm, which turns out to be more complicated than it might first appear.
 Even with a single congestion control algorithm,